Why this is important

 We're working with stakeholders and the community to transform public land across Melbourne, creating greener and cooler spaces that can be enjoyed for more days of the year.

 This can be done by planting trees and vegetation for shade, and providing water to improve vegetation health and evapotranspiration – or both.
-Vegetation and water used to cool green space can also:

-provide habitat
+• provide habitat

-improve amenity
+• improve amenity

-help manage stormwater flows into waterways.
+• help manage stormwater flow into waterways

-To date as part of the Urban Cooling Program we delivered 30 hectares of shade and cooling at Jacana Wetlands, Edithvale Wetlands and along the Maribyrnong River in Footscray.
+To date, as part of the Urban Cooling Program, we delivered 30 hectares of shade and cooling at Jacana Wetlands, Edithvale Wetlands and along the Maribyrnong River in Footscray.

 Learn more about why we’re giving Melbourne shade.